 If you need to sum cells conditionally based on today's date, you can incorporate the TODAY() function into your criterion argument.

-Consider that we need to review all sales summaries from the past 20 days due to current sales dynamics.
-To achieve this, we should identify summaries dated more than 20 days ago.
+We need to review all sales summaries from the past 20 days due to current sales dynamics.
+To achieve this, we should identify summaries dated more than 20 days ago that include only numerical values.

 And reflect this in the formula: